Fraser27/VoxScribe/README.md

-# VoxScribe - FastAPI Version
+# VoxScribe

-A clean separation of frontend and backend for the Universal Speech-to-Text Platform.
+VoxScribe: A platform to test Opensource Speech-to-Text models

 ## Architecture